See these metrics for your own team

 What Surveillance Analytics Look Like

 The surveillance software market has exploded, particularly since the shift to remote work.
+Before reaching for any of these, it's worth asking whether you actually need a management platform at all - our engineering management software guide covers the genuine categories (the ones teams benefit from) distinct from the surveillance category described below.
 These tools promise "employee monitoring" and "productivity measurement" through techniques that would be considered unacceptable in any other professional context:

 - Keystroke logging: Recording every character typed, including passwords, personal messages, and private communications